kristinadiep/acoustic-species-pyrenote-intro/Setup.md

 So lets get started.
-If you haven't already, fork this GitHub repo into your personal account.
-After doing so, you can clone this fork to your personal computer.
+If you haven't already, **fork this GitHub repo**.
+After doing so, **clone this fork** to your personal computer.

 One thing you may notice is that there is a lot of things going on.
 You got the frontend, backend, sql, redis, nginx stuff all going on in this area.
 Don't worry about this for now.
 Your main goals working with us will be spend on the frontend and/or backend elements of the project.